TopShelfCraft/Walk/README.md

 Drop the `walk` directory into your Craft plugins directory, visit the _Settings_ page of the CP, and click to _Install_ the **Walk** plugin.

+If you don't already have a `yiic` file in the root of your project (next to the `craft` directory), then go ahead and drop that in too.

 ### Walk a what?